Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 ProduceCashAmount=<integer>  ; Amount every give to/take from the house every delay.
 This value supports negative values which will deduct money from the house which owns this building.
 Defaults to 0.
 ProduceCashDelay=<integer>  ; Frame delay between amounts.
 Defaults to 0 (instant).
 ProduceCashBudget=<integer>  ; The total cash budget for this building.
 Defaults to 0 (infinite budget).
 ProduceCashResetOnCapture=<boolean>  ; Reset the buildings available budget when captured.
-Defaults to false.
+Defaults to no.
 ProduceCashStartupOneTime=<boolean>  ; Is the bonus on capture a "one one" special (further captures will not get the bonus)?
-Defaults to false.
+Defaults to no.
 ```

 ## Ice